 If you want to apply for help paying for long-term care in your home or another setting in the community, a LTCC visit is required even if you already have health care coverage.

-You may call the Disability Hub MN at 866-333-2466, Monday through Friday between 8:30 a.m. and 5 p.m., or visit disabilityhubmn.org.
+Disability Hub MN is a free, statewide resource for people with disabilities of all ages.
+You can call 866-333-2466 or chat Monday through Friday between 8:30a.m.-4:30p.m. or submit an email at any time.
 Disability Hub MN Resource Specialists will provide one-to-one assistance to help people learn about their options and connect with the supports and services they choose.

-If you are looking for resources on the Internet, Disability Hub MN is a partner in the statewide resource database found at MinnesotaHelp.info.
-You also can talk to a specialist if you call Monday through Friday between 8 a.m. and 4:30 p.m.
+Other resources on the Internet are MinnesotaHelp.info and the Senior Linkage Line.
+You can talk to a specialist if you call 800-333-2433 Monday through Friday between 8 a.m. and 4:30 p.m.